“How do you get to Urbino?”

 Part of Urbino’s charm is that it doesn’t have an airport complete with Jumbo Jets running through it.
 Nor does it lay claim to a train station.
 But that doesn’t mean Urbino is inaccessible.
 The city has a number of airports close by, and Tren Italia’s main east-coast route runs directly through the region.

 Urbino’s closest airport is Rimini (Federico Fellini Airport), which is 69km (42 miles) away from the city.
-However, Rimini Airport wasn’t an option for me as most of its flights are to and from Russia (a country I’m not talking to at the moment) or within mainland Europe on a seasonal basis.
+However, Rimini Airport wasn’t an option for me as most of its flights are within mainland Europe on a seasonal basis.

 Consequently, I looked (a little bit) further afield to find that Urbino’s next closest airports are: